SethSenpai/Tanuki/README.md

 I feel that running a group buy or outright producing this keyboard will take away the experimental nature of the project.
 I want people to take what I designed and mold it into something that is theirs.
 To use this more as a platform of departure rather than a guide to follow.
 Ok, I will stop rambling about design philosophy now.

 You are of course more than welcome to run your own group buy!
+**If you intend to use this design for commercial use please contact me beforehand.**

 #### Features
 + A staggered design.